-ESnet is interested in collecting the information necessary to accurately predict the future needs of its customers.
+ESnet is interested in collecting the information necessary to accurately predict the future needs of its constituents.
 This includes (of course) raw bandwidth numbers.
 However, it also includes the ways in which the network will be used.
 Many scientists don't know exactly how their research, experiments and collaborators will make use of the network - that's OK.
-Case study authors should try to describe the things that their research needs from the network (e.g. movement of data sets of a given size between facilities, remote instrument control, real-time collaboration using video conferencing, etc).
+Case study authors should try to describe the things that their research needs from the network (e.g. movement of data sets of a given size between facilities, multi-facitlity or super-facility experiment operations, remote instrument control, etc).
 If we need clarification we'll ask for it.
 ESnet is interested in three different time horizons for the information provided in the survey:

-- Now, or in the next 12 months (near term)
+- Now, up to the next 24 months (near term, or current budget horizon)

 These three time horizons provide insight into future needs, growth rate, upcoming significant events, etc.

-No. ESnet is not asking that networking requirements be submitted as detailed network diagrams, routing policies, and so on.
+No. ESnet does not ask that networking requirements be submitted as detailed network diagrams, routing policies, and so on.
 Rather, case study authors should try to explain the science that they are doing, the ways in which their tools use the network, how much data they produce and consume, what services they need from the network, etc.